Veterinary Technician Schools in Nebraska

 • Staff

-Going to schools that have accredited status should give peace of mind to students.
+Students should have peace of mind when choosing schools with accredited status.
 Accreditation indicates that the school has been thoroughly evaluated and that a degree from the chosen program will make the graduate eligible for the VTNE and subsequent certification.
-More information about how vet tech programs earn accreditation can be found at the CVTEA website.
+The CVTEA website has more information about how vet tech programs earn accreditation.

 Jocelyn Blore (Chief Content Strategist)